-Visualizing the Importance of Industry in the World's Economy
+Visualizing the Importance of the Industrial Economy in The World

 When measuring economic production around the world, most of what the world produces falls into one of three categories: agriculture, industry (which includes manufacturing), and services.
 Industry, which is defined as mining, manufacturing, construction, electricity, water, and gas, is the second-largest contributor to worldwide GDP.
 Our latest series of visualizations look at how industry production contributes to the economy in individual countries around the world.